Welcome to Nukesletter

-Blunt Reentry is a newsletter written by me, Ankit Panda, the Stanton senior fellow at the Carnegie Endowment for International Peace.
-I’ve spent the last decade writing on international security and nuclear issues, with a focus on the Asia-Pacific region.
-I’m currently based in New York City.
+Nukesletter is a free newsletter written by me, Ankit Panda, the Stanton senior fellow at the Carnegie Endowment for International Peace.
+I have a more than a decade of experience writing on international security matters with a focus on all things nuclear weapons.
+I currently live in Washington, D.C., and recently authored a book on the fast-changing global nuclear order.
+You can order it here.

 Who Are You?

-I’m editor-at-large at The Diplomat, where I’ve been hosting the Asia Geopolitics podcast since 2014, and a contributing editor at War on the Rocks.
+I’m editor-at-large at The Diplomat, where I’ve been hosting the Asia Geopolitics podcast since 2014, and a contributing editor at War on the Rocks, where I host the paywalled podcast Thinking the Unthinkable With Ankit Panda.
 (My first Substack newsletter was written for The Diplomat.)
-I also main a high volume Twitter feed—for better and worse—at @nktpnd.
-Many of the ideas in this newsletter will likely germinate on my Twitter feed.
+I used to maintain a high-volume Twitter feed—for better and worse—at @nktpnd.
+I now favor BlueSky at @nktpnd.bsky.social.
+Many of the ideas in this newsletter will likely germinate on my BlueSky feed.

 What If I Notice an Error?